kiote/awesome_techradars/README.md

 Different companies create their own technology radars.
 With this list you can chose the one you like more, or just check what technologies different companies use.

 Tech Radar by definition from ThoughWorks is "An opinionated guide to technology frontiers".
+If you want to know more, read [this article](https://medium.com/@AndreyNovikov/technology-radar-for-technology-strategy-what-is-it-and-how-to-build-it-ec4dcb8ce554).

 Contributions welcome.
 Add links through pull requests or create an issue to start a discussion.